10 Tips to Protect Against Church VandalismMay 23, 2019 - 4 minutes read

 Since a lot of acts of vandalism are opportunistic, one of the best prevention tactics is to make it harder for people to offend in the first place.
 There are several ways to go about this.

 - Develop safe church policies and procedures aimed towards general risk management, safety and security.
-Contact Greg McLean if you need assistance with this.
+Contact our office if you need assistance with this.